-Reports must be made without delay to the HSE Children and Families Services.
+Reports must be made without delay to TUSLA.
 It is important to establish the grounds for concern by obtaining as much information as possible.

 Observations should be accurately recorded and should include dates, times, names, locations, context and any other information that may be relevant.
 Care should be taken as to how such information is stored and to whom it is made available.